 Also, on the right there's a big knob, the altitude select knob, which we can use to dial in a target altitude.
 We're going to use it.
 Turn it until you see our desired cruising altitude, 4000 feet, displayed on the right.
 When you started turning it, "ALT ARM" should have appeared in the autopilot display (as in Figure 9.10).
 This indicates that you've selected a target altitude.
 The autopilot will maintain the current rate of climb until reaching that altitude, at which point it will level off and change from vertical speed (VS) mode to altitude hold (ALT) mode.
-In altitude hold mode it maintains an altitude (in this case our target altitude of 4000 feet).4 to adjust the throttle to get a proper cruise.
+In altitude hold mode it maintains an altitude (in this case our target altitude of 4000 feet).

 Don't forget that the autopilot won't adjust the throttle, so when it levels out, the airplane (and engine) will speed up to potentially dangerous levels.
-You'll need
+You'll need to adjust the throttle to get a proper cruise.

-4 Of course, you don't really have to do this - you could just watch the altimeter, and when it gets to 4000 feet, reduce the vertical speed to 0, or press the ALT button to enter altitude hold mode.
+&lt;sup>4 Of course, you don't really have to do this - you could just watch the altimeter, and when it gets to 4000 feet, reduce the vertical speed to 0, or press the ALT button to enter altitude hold mode.
 But by using the altitude select knob, we've demystified one more mystery button.